 Get the Definitive Word From the Man Himself

-Gibbs’ Reflective Cycle and reflection in general are powerful tools.
+Gibbs’ Reflective Cycle and reflection, in general, are powerful tools.
 Used effectively, the process can facilitate significant personal and professional growth.
-But at the outset it can feel challenging for leaders and managers to take on board and incorporate in their training.
+But at the outset, it can feel challenging for leaders and managers to take on board and incorporate into their training.

 The most accessible book on all this is Graham Gibbs’ Learning by Doing: A Guide to Teaching and Learning Methods.
 It isn’t available in hard copy on Amazon.
 However, you and your colleagues can download the 2013 online edition as a free eBook from Oxford Brookes University.
 Have it on your phones!

 ‘Learning by Doing’ is written to be used as a resource, rather than a book to read right through.
 It starts by explaining the underlying concepts then explores practical ideas for teaching methods and designing courses.
 And there’s plenty of follow up information to help you apply the ideas.
 You’ll find all the detail you could possibly want.
-And it’s in accessible language.
+And it’s an inaccessible language.

 There are also various case studies of applications of experiential learning methods, including self-directed learning in office practice.
 But reading the book on its own isn’t enough.
 To really learn about experiential methods, you need to be ‘Learning by Doing’!
 Use these methods and experience them.
 Follow Gibbs’ Cycle.
 Reflect on their use and then experiment again.